Nicholas Farrell

 Nicholas C. Frost (born 1955), known professionally as Nicholas Farrell, is an English stage, film and television actor.

-Education
+Early life

-Farrell was educated at Fryerns Grammar and Technical School in Basildon, Essex, followed by the University of Nottingham and the Bristol Old Vic Theatre School, alongside fellow pupil Daniel Day-Lewis.
+Farrell was born in Brentwood, Essex.
+He was educated at Fryerns Grammar and Technical School in Basildon, Essex, He furthered his education studying acting at the Bristol Old Vic Theatre School.

 Life and career

 Farrell's early screen career included the role of Aubrey Montague in the 1981 film Chariots of Fire.
 In 1983, he starred as Edmund Bertram in a television adaptation of the Jane Austen novel, Mansfield Park.
-In 1984, he appeared in Greystoke: The Legend of Tarzan, Lord of the Apes and The Jewel in the Crown.
+In 1984, he appeared in Greystoke: The Legend of Tarzan, Lord of the Apes, and The Jewel in the Crown.